 The Session Recording server default installation uses HTTPS/TLS to secure communications.
-If TLS isn't configured in the default Internet Information Services (IIS) site of the Session Recording server, use HTTP.
-To do so, cancel the selection of SSL in the IIS management console.
-Navigate to the Session Recording Broker site, open the SSL settings, and clear the Require SSL check box.
+If TLS is not configured in the default Internet Information Services (IIS) site of the Session Recording server, use HTTP.
+To do so, cancel the selection of SSL in the IIS Management Console by navigating to the Session Recording Broker site, opening the SSL settings, and clearing the Require SSL check box.